tmandzak/CarND-PID-Control-Project-P9/README.md

 * Speed and Throttle

 First I set the ultimate speed to 10 mph.
 Changing the speed will demand to retune other parameters.
 Throttle was set to 0.3 for actual speed less then 10 mph and 0 otherwise.
-This way the speed was kept around 10 mph during the whole run.
+This way the speed was kept around 10 mph after it was reached.

 * Proportional (P) component